3.6 STL decomposition

 STL is a versatile and robust method for decomposing time series.
-STL is an acronym for “Seasonal and Trend decomposition using Loess”, while Loess is a method for estimating nonlinear relationships.
-The STL method was developed by Cleveland, Cleveland, McRae, & Terpenning (1990).
+STL is an acronym for “Seasonal and Trend decomposition using Loess”, while loess is a method for estimating nonlinear relationships.
+The STL method was developed by R. B. Cleveland et al. (1990).

-STL has several advantages over the classical, SEATS and X11 decomposition methods:
+STL has several advantages over classical decomposition, and the SEATS and X-11 methods:

 - The seasonal component is allowed to change over time, and the rate of change can be controlled by the user.